JAWS Scripts For 3CX

 identifying the phone number of the contact.
 Any control or operation

-not given a quick key can still be accessed via Insert+F5.
+not given a quick key can still be accessed via the list of controls, brought up with [ L

 hard to find via the keyboard.
 Most text shown by this command will be